sstruct/aqivisualization/README.md

 # AirQuality
-Describe AQI in Visualizational Way.
+Describe AQI in a Visualizational Way.